The First Year Experience Office

 Learning Communities are unique academic opportunities for Auburn freshmen.
 Each learning community is comprised of a small group of students who are co-enrolled in several core courses surrounding a particular theme or interest.
 By participating in a learning community, students are involved in an environment that helps them transition to college through faculty interaction, which promotes student retention and academic success.
 Students are also exposed to a small community of peers with similar academic interests and a supportive network of fellow students, peer educators, and professors.
 For assistance call 334-844-5721 or visit the Learning Community website at www.auburn.edu/lc.

-Auburn Connects!
-Auburns University’s Common Book program was created to provide incoming freshmen with the common experience of reading the same book along with current students, staff, faculty, and members of the Auburn community.
+Auburn University’s Common Book program was created to provide incoming freshmen with the common experience of reading the same book along with current students, staff, faculty, and members of the Auburn community.
 The book is incorporated into freshman convocation, academic classes, and programming through the fall semester including a visit by the book’s author.
 Students are asked to read the book prior to coming to campus in August so that they will get the most out of discussion of the book both in and out of class.
-For assistance call 334-844-5721 or visit the Auburn Connects! website at www.auburn.edu/auburnconnects.
+See http://aucommonbook.auburn.edu/ for more information.